mentionapp/yoed/README.md

 $GOPATH/bin/yoed
 ```

-#Configuration
+Then change the callback URL in [Yo's API dashboard](http://developer.justyo.co/) to point to `http://your.server:port/yoed`.

+# Configuration

 The configuration is specified in the `config.json` file.

-### Listen
+## `"listen"`

-Specify the address and port to listen to.
-Change the callback URL in [Yo's API dashboard](http://developer.justyo.co/) to point to `http://.../yoed`.
+Specifies the address and port to listen on, e.g. `0.0.0.0:12345` to listen on port 12345 on any address.

-### Handlers
+## `"handlers"`

 This is the enabled handlers list.
 Each handler has its own configuration.
 See below for more details about handlers.

-#Bundled Handlers
+### Available Handlers

-Yo'ed implements two handlers:

-* Slack
-* Yo-back
+YO'ed comes with a few handlers:

-### Slack handler
+#### Slack handler

-It posts an automatic message on a specified [Slack](https://slack.com) room.
+Uses [Slack](https://slack.com)'s [Incoming WebHooks](https://slack.com/services/new/incoming-webhook) integration to YO in a room.

-The only configuration parameter is the `webhook_url` URL you get from the Slack's [Incoming WebHooks](https://slack.com/services/new/incoming-webhook) integration settings.
+The only configuration parameter is the `webhook_url` URL you get while setting up the webhook.

-### Yo-back
+#### YO-back

-It simply re-posts a YO to users who YO you.
+Sends back a YO to users who YO you.

 The only configuration parameter is the `api_token`.

-### Custom handlers
+#### Custom handlers

 Custom handlers can be added easily.
-They must be compatible with the `yoedHandler` interface:
+They only have to be compatible with the `yoedHandler` interface:

 ```go
 type yoedHandler interface {